The AGORA High-resolution Galaxy Simulations Comparison Project. VIII: Disk Formation and Evolution of Simulated Milky Way Mass Galaxy Progenitors at $1<z<5$: Results from Gadget-4 and AREPO-TNG

-All the participating codes have been tested using the calibration steps described in Paper III to verify the convergence of shared physics (e.g., gas cooling and heating) and to assess the impact of code‐dependent physics---particularly stellar feedback. \textsc{Arepo-tng} implements the physics models used in the \textsc{IllustrisTng} simulation, which have their own set of physics recipes (e.g., heating and cooling, star formation) distinct from those in the \textit{CosmoRun}, but with the AGN models turned off.
+All participating codes have been tested using the calibration steps described in Paper III to verify the convergence of shared physics (e.g., gas cooling and heating) and to assess the impact of code-dependent physics, particularly stellar feedback. \del{The \textsc{Gadget4-Osaka} code presented here differs from the \textit{CosmoRun} by including AGN feedback, employing different star formation thresholds, and using a different IMF.} \my{The \textsc{Gadget-4} code presented here has newly been added to the AGORA \textit{CosmoRun} suite, with full calibration steps.} Meanwhile, \textsc{Arepo-tng} implements the physics models used in the \my{\textsc{IllustrisTng} simulation}, which have their own set of physics recipes (e.g., heating and cooling, star formation) distinct from those in the \textit{CosmoRun}, but with the AGN models turned off. \my{Figure \ref{fig:snapshot_appendix} displays mock snapshots of \textsc{Gadget-4} and \textsc{Arepo-tng}.} \del{Readers should note that the Chabrier initial mass function is also used for the mock visualization of these results, while \textsc{Gadget-4} implements a metallicity- and redshift-dependent top-heavy initial mass function.}